LondonJim/Game-of-Life/README.md

 ### How to run
-Currently the this Game of Life runs within the terminal using the gem Curses to display characters on the board.
+Currently the this Game of Life runs within the terminal using the gem Curses to display characters on the board, but thinking about it I probably could just have outputted the 2D arrays and cleared the terminal in-between frame changes.

 In the game root directory enter: